Grid Ref NY 634664

 St Mary Magdalene’s Church is built in Early English style.
 It is set in beautiful rural surroundings and was built and partially endowed by George Gill Mounsey who also erected what is now the Gilsland Spa Hotel.

-About three miles north of Gilsland is the Spadeadam Rocket Establishment, in Spadeadam Forest.
+About three miles north of Gilsland in Spadeadam Forest is RAF Spadeadam, an electronic warfare training base, where aircraft attempt to approach without being picked up on various kinds of radar.
+There is a bombing range, although this is rarely used now.
+The site was previously the Spadeadam Rocket Establishment.
 This was opened in the 1950s as a test area for the British Intermediate Range Ballistic Missile (Blue Streak).
 The Blue Streak rocket program was initiated in 1954, and cancelled in 1960, with the first firing in 1959.

 Orchard House was built around 1653 – “once used as a house of entertainment, fronted with flowered parterres, and facing the broad south” said Dr Granville in 1841.
 In 1877, Jenkinson said “At Orchard House, half a mile from the station, there is private accommodation for a large number of visitors.
 The house is charmingly embowered by trees, and is a favourite resort of private families and young ladies.”
 In 1913, Bird said it was a “boarding house or temperance hotel”.
 Today it is divided into flats.